 Are Death Knights, Acolytes, and Necromancers actually Undead?
 If not then how do things like Death Coil heal them?

-If Arthas or any other person skilled in the art of controlling the dead used their vast Necormantic power could they make their own Thriller video?
+- If Arthas or any other person skilled in the art of controlling the dead used their vast Necromantic power could they make their own Thriller video?

 Who created the demons originally?

 We know some types (i.e the eredar) were created by Sargeras however there are some races of demons that predate his Face-Heel Turn